A Look Back at 80s glam fashion and Reworking the Look for TodayApril 29, 2018

 80s Theme Glam for Today

 Fashion is cyclical – what goes around, comes around.
-You can rock 1980s fashion trends on the street or at your next 80s fashion party or 80s disco costume party with these iconic looks:
+You can rock 80s glam fashion trends on the street or at your next 80s fashion party or 80s disco costume party with these iconic looks:

-- One shoulder tops – fitted and padded, these were big in the 80s.
+- One shoulder tops – fitted and padded, these were big in 80s glam fashion.
 Today’s look is less structured, usually in a knit fabric instead of the silks and satins of yesterday.
 Wear over a short-sleeved tee shirt to make it casual or over your favourite pair of jeans for your 80s disco party.

 - Shoulder pads – you saw these everywhere in the 80s – think 80s prom night dance floors full of girls in puffy shoulder dresses and tops.
 Wear the trend today in a loose boxy jacket over narrow cropped pants.
 Throw a puffer jacket over it all to take it outside or wear a lacy body suit underneath to glam it up.

-We hope you’ve been inspired by the trail-blazing 1980s fashion and trends of the 80s to rock the look at your next 80s fashion party or rework the look for today.
+We hope you’ve been inspired by the trail-blazing 1980s fashion and trends of the 80s glam fashions to rock the look at your next 80s fashion party or rework the look for today.